JeremiahKaren/35percent.github.io/_posts/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery.md

 ## Aylesbury bashing
 In their anxiety to demolish the Aylesbury estate, Southwark and its development partner Notting Hill Housing have been getting ahead of themselves and started demolishing buildings on land they don't yet own.

 Aylesbury residents awoke last wednesday morning to the sound of diggers demolishing parts of the estate.
-Agnes Kabuto who lives with her 78 year-old mother in one of the last occupied maisonettes on the Chartridge block said _"We were woken by a large banging noise, the whole building was shaking.
-We couldn't believe they'd started demolition before the CPO has been granted."_ She and a number of other Leaseholders in phase 1b/1c, are still awaiting the government's decision following the [public inquiry](http://35percent.org/2015-05-02-aylesbury-estate-compulsory-purchase-order-public-inquiry/) into Southwark's application to compulsory purchase their homes.
+Agnes Kabuto who lives with her 78 year-old mother in one of the last occupied maisonettes on the Chartridge block said _"We were woken by a large banging noise, the whole building was shaking - we couldn't believe they'd actually started demolition before the CPO has been granted."_ She and a number of other Leaseholders in phase 1b/1c, are still awaiting the government's decision following the [public inquiry](http://35percent.org/2015-05-02-aylesbury-estate-compulsory-purchase-order-public-inquiry/) into Southwark's application to compulsory purchase their homes.
 This was due on 3rd May, but has now been delayed.
-This did not stop Southwark Council _"inadvertently"_ starting demolition on the CPO land.
+This did not stop Notting Hill Housing from _"inadvertently"_ starting demolition on the CPO land.

 ![](http://35percent.org/img/aylesburydemolition.jpg)
 *'Inadvertent' Aylesbury demolition works - 4th May 2016*